sibyl229/stat540-2014-gao-wensi/hw2/homework2.md

 ![plot of chunk unnamed-chunk-13](figure/unnamed-chunk-13.png)

+Top hit shows little within group (condition) differnces, but very large between group (conditions) differences.
+This makes sense that limma picks it as significant, because the small within group difference is unlikely to produces by chance the large difference across groups.

 iii.
 How many probes are identified as differentially expressed at a false discovery rate (FDR) of 1e-5 (note: this is a FDR cutoff used in the original paper)?